ComradeKirik/ComradeKirik/readme.md

 Hello, I am Kirill

-Starting Backend Developer
+Beginner Backend Developer

 I'm learning how to code right now and there you can see my projects.

-You can't contact me right now.
+You can contact me but you need to wait up to week.
+Good luck.

-I'm currently working on olympiad project, that you shouldn't see
+I'm currently working on an olympiad project that you shouldn't see

 ---